 Search tips:

 Different search engines have different rules for how operators are used in their searches.
 The tips here work in OCtopus and some other database's search engines.
 Check the help section of the database for more information.
-Here are the search tips for QuickLaw.
+Here are the search tips for QuickLaw (link will open in a new window).

 This site is maintained by the librarians of Okanagan College Library.